YotaYota/java-cert-summary/java-summary.md

 When implementing or overriding methods, it is not allowed to add new checked exceptions to the method signature.

-A subclass is allowed to declare fewer exception that the superclass or interface.
+A subclass is allowed to declare fewer exceptions than the superclass or interface.

 An overridden or implemented methods is allowed to declare a subclass of a checked exception type.